ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: #attach-additional-hosts}

-These additional hosts are used to create a service cluster into which Event Streams will be deployed.
-Attach the following hosts to your Satellite location:
+These additional hosts are used to create a service cluster into which {{site.data.keyword.messagehub}} will be deployed.
+Attach the following hosts to your {{site.data.keyword.satelliteshort}} location:

 - 6 type **4x16** hosts
   - On AWS, choose 6 hosts of type **AWS m5d.xlarge**.